Miserlou/RJModules/README.md

   * Cycle Gate - Only allow through a controlable number of cycles.
 Ex, if set to 3, allows 3 cycles of wave (until a value repeats) until the signal is gated.
   * Keyboard Keyboard - Keyboard that allows you to send CV with the computer keyboard in the same configuration as the one in Ableton.
   * Kielbasa Thickener - Sausage Fattener clone
-  * Replay Knob - Knob that records and loops
   * Divide Delay - Delay with an integrated clock divider.
 Also has an integrated send/return for the wet signal.
   * Mixixix - 4 channel mixer with send/return chains and integrated sidechain.
   * Shitty - Makes a signal sound shitty.
 Lofi.
 So hot right now.